Vestibular Migraine is the most common cause of episodic vertigo in adults and children.

 Recent literature supports the mobilisation of the upper cervical spine, exercise prescription and postural correction in the management of Vestibular Migraine.

-At The Headache Clinic, our clinicians will complete a skilled assessment of the cervical spine.
+At The Headache Clinic, our consultants will complete a skilled assessment of the cervical spine.
 This is critical when determining the role of the neck in the sensitisation of the brainstem.